pellcorp/creality-wiki/docs/cartographer_beta.md

     do not entirely understand what you are doing, so if you are feeling timid, listen to that and use the existing cartographer configuration process!

-    **There might be a lingering bug with cartographer if disconnects during homing or starting a print, ive tried to reproduce the issue I had earlier and cannot, but I suspect its probably still there just more random, so if you decide to participate in the beta please use a build plate and nozzle you don't mind being damaged, and NEVER LEAVE YOUR PRINTER TO HOME OR START A PRINT WITHOUT YOU while using the beta!!!**
+    **There might be a lingering bug with cartographer if it disconnects during homing or starting a print, ive tried to reproduce the issue I had earlier and cannot, but I suspect its probably still there just more random, so if you decide to participate in the beta please use a build plate and nozzle you don't mind being damaged, and NEVER LEAVE YOUR PRINTER TO HOME OR START A PRINT WITHOUT YOU while using the beta!!!**